 7] Uninstall third-party programs which trigger the system to wake up automatically

-Many third-party programs, especially those that schedule tasks can wake up the system from sleep.
-You need to identify such programs in Clean Boot State and uninstall them from the Programs and Features menu.
+Many third-party programs, especially those that schedule tasks, can wake the system from sleep.
+You must identify such programs in Clean Boot State and uninstall them from the Programs and Features menu.

 To open the Programs and Features menu, press Win+R to open the Run window, type appwiz.cpl, and hit Enter.

 8] Re-install Spotify

-One of Spotify’s versions had a bug which woke up systems from sleep automatically.
-This has been rectified by the company.
-It is advisable to re-install the Spotify application rather than merely updating it.
+One of Spotify’s versions had a bug that automatically woke systems from sleep.
+The company has rectified this.
+It is advisable to re-install the Spotify application rather than merely update it.

-Uninstall the Spotify application from the Programs and Features menu as explained in Solution 6 and then re-install it from Spotify’s official website.
+Uninstall the Spotify application from the Programs and Features menu, as explained in Solution 6, and re-install it from Spotify’s official website.

-If you have noticed any other reason or solution for the issue in the discussion other than the ones mentioned in this post, please let us know in the comments.
+If you have noticed any other reason or solution for the issue in the discussion besides the ones mentioned in this post, please let us know in the comments.

-This post shows additional ways on how to Prevent the computer from waking up from Sleep.
+This post shows additional ways to Prevent the computer from waking up from Sleep.